sheardd/mvinstallationreadme/installationreadme-client.md

 Now that you have created your virtual environment, you will have access to two pre-loaded WordPress installations.
-First, follow the instructions under "Adding A Site to /etc/hosts", and copy and paste the following to the end your hosts file:
+First, follow the instructions under 'Adding A Site to /etc/hosts', and copy and paste the following to the end your hosts file:

 192.168.150.20 hgv.test